Gujarat: Medieval history

 Zoroastrians from Greater Iran migrated to the western borders of India (Gujarat and Sindh) during the 8th or 10th century, to avoid persecution by Muslim invaders who were in the process of conquering Iran.
 The descendants of those Zoroastrian refugees came to be known as the Parsi.

 Subsequently, Lāṭa in southern Gujarat was ruled by the Rashtrakuta dynasty until it was captured by the Western Chalukya ruler Tailapa II.

 The Chaulukya dynasty ruled the Kingdom of Gujarat from 960 to 1243.
 Gujarat was a major center of Indian Ocean trade, and their capital at Anhilwara (Patan) was one of the largest cities in India, with a population estimated at 100,000 in the year 1000.
+Under the rule of Subhatvarman (1194–1209 CE), a Parmara ruler in central India, Jainism faced hardships as a result of the ruler's animosity towards the religion.
+Subhatavarman attacked Gujarat and plundered large number of Jain temples in Dabhoi and Cambay in 11th century.
+Subhatavarman, during his campaigns in Lata, destroyed numerous Jain temples.
 After 1243, the Solankis lost control of Gujarat to their feudatories, of whom the Vaghela chiefs of Dholka came to rule the Kingdom of Gujarat.
 In 1292, the Vaghelas became tributaries of the Yadava dynasty of Devagiri in the Deccan.
 Karandev of the Vaghela dynasty was the last Hindu ruler of Gujarat.
 He was defeated and overthrown by the superior forces of Alauddin Khalji from Delhi in 1297.
 With his defeat, Gujarat became part of the Delhi Sultanate, and the Rajput hold over Gujarat would never be restored.

 Fragments of printed cotton from Gujarat have been discovered in Egypt, providing evidence for medieval trade in the western Indian Ocean.
-These fragments represent the Indian cotton traded in Egypt during the Fatimid, Ayyubid and Mamluk periods, from the tenth to sixteenth centuries.
+These fragments represent the Indian cotton traded in Egypt during the Fatimid, Ayyubid and Mamluk periods, from the 10th to 16th centuries.
 Similar cotton was also traded as far east as Indonesia.